-Pierre BeaudoinChair of the Board of Directors of Bombardier Inc.
+Pierre Beaudoin Chair of the Board, Bombardier

-Éric MartelPresident and Chief Executive Officer, Bombardier Inc.
+Éric Martel President and Chief Executive Officer, Bombardier

-Notice of our 2023 annual meeting of shareholders and availability of materials
+Notice of our 2024 annual meeting of shareholders and availability of materials

 NOTICE IS HEREBY GIVEN THAT Bombardier Inc. (the "Corporation") will hold its annual meeting of holders of Class A shares (multiple voting) and Class B shares (subordinate voting) (the "Meeting").